 Alternatively referred to as country codes and zone locks, regional codes are restrictions that allow motion picture studios to control the home viewing of movies in different countries.
 They are useful for preventing certain countries from viewing movies before the appropriate release date for that region.
 For example, a feature film may have been released in the United States, but isn't scheduled for release in Japan until the following week.

-When purchasing a movie, it is important that you only buy products that can be used in your regional code, which is located on the back bottom of the movie's case.
+When purchasing a movie, it's important that you only buy products that can be used in your regional code.
+This code is printed or affixed on the back-bottom section of the movie's case.
 If you were to play a DVD with an incorrect regional code, you would receive an error similar to that shown in the following box.